 This is Part II of my interview with Robyn O’Brien.
 Be sure to read Part I where we discuss food allergies, diet and our food supply.

 Robyn’s book The Unhealthy Truth shares the story of “One Mother’s Shocking Investigation into the Dangers of America’s Food Supply – and What Every Family Can Do to Protect Itself.”
 It’s straight up non-fiction, but as Robyn reveals what she learns through her research it begins reading like a thriller (at least for someone like me who’s interested in food and my family’s health!).
-And I’m excited to announce that Robyn is giving away 10 free copies of her book to our readers!
-See the end of the interview for instructions on how to enter.

 If you’ve not done so already, I recommend you first set the stage by watching Robyn’s TEDx video and by reading her about page.
 Speaking of setting the stage, I have to get on my soapbox for just a moment.
 Collectively, we Americans are not “just fine” in terms of our health.
 We are responsible for our own well-being and the change we seek in the world.
 I urge you to educate yourself through a variety of sources and to think for yourself.
 Take action, even baby steps, toward your goals.
 Remember that if a company, organization, or government is spending a lot of money to withhold information from you, there is a motive behind that.
 Truth stands on its own.